wizardamigos/wizardamigos-workshop/README.md

-# WORKSHOP
+# wizardamigos workshop
 Module for creating workshops for teaching coding.
-Workshops can be standalone or combined into a curriculum with one or many topics and used in [codecamps](https://github.com/wizardamigos/codecamp).
+Workshops can be standalone or combined into a curriculum with one or many topics and used in [codecamps](https://github.com/wizardamigos/wizardamigos-codecamp).

 ## module